appliedtechnology/jsfs-lab-lintingDemo/README.md

 ## Linting at Salt

 Before you start, you need to know if you are working with [JavaScript](./JavaScript/README.md) or [TypeScript](./TypeScript/README.md), and work from that folder.
-So choose the correct folder and folder we will see you there!
+So choose the correct folder and we will see you there!